 By K W Warburton, The Reluctant Spoonie

-I realised when I was reviewing my blog a few weeks ago, that I created a crafts section without stating the importance of the connection between crafts and chronic illness.
+I realised when I was reviewing my blog a few weeks ago, I realised that I created a crafts section without stating the importance of the connection between crafts and healing from chronic illness.
 I’d always enjoyed sewing and crochet as hobbies.
 However, when I was well, they were not the main things that I chose to do in my spare time.
 In my teens and early 20’s, I favoured music, socialising and reading.

 When I became bedridden and housebound due to my chronic illness, I was no longer able to a lot of the things that I used to.
 At the start of my illness, before I started any kind of treatment, I wasn’t even able to read let alone do anything else.
 I became bored of watching Netflix all day and grieved for my old life where I could do a full day of work and still have the energy to go out in the evening.